 Robert Cottle (guitar, piano, voice) is a graduate of GSU, completing both a BM and MM in music education, as well as a MM in classical guitar performance.
 He has served as musical director for several Averitt STARS and Youth Theater productions.
 Some of his favorite productions at the Averitt Center include The King and I, Little Shop of Horrors, Honk!, The Wizard of Oz, Velveteen Rabbit, Oliver the Musical, and You’re A Good Man Charlie Brown.
 He recently directed music for Jesus Christ Superstar and 9-5 the Musical with the Collective Face Theater (Savannah, Ga.) as well as The Rocky Horror Show and Hedwig and the Angry Inch at the Bay Street Theatre (Savannah, Ga.)
 He maintains a large studio by teaching piano, voice, and guitar at the Averitt Center.

-Rebecca Goines, (piano) received her Bachelor of Music degree in Theory and Composition with Piano Concentration from Georgia Southern University and returned to complete her Master of Education in Music degree.
+Rebecca Goines, (piano) received her Bachelor of Music degree in Theory and Composition with Piano Concentration from Georgia Southern College and returned to complete her Master of Education in Music degree.
 She is a member of the MTNA (Music Teachers National Association) and their state affiliate, GMTA (Georgia Music Teachers Association).
 Over the span of 30 years, she taught General Music and Chorus in several area schools, including Marlow and Guyton Elementary Schools in Effingham County, as well as Willow Hill, Northside, Nevils Elementary, and Mattie Lively Elementary Schools in Bulloch County.
 She also taught private piano lessons at Bill’s Music Center in Statesboro and in her home during the 1980s and 90s.
 She is the pianist at Register Baptist Church where she has served since January of 2000.
 Rebecca enjoys working with students of all ages and is thrilled to offer private piano lessons through the Averitt Center.

 Brandi Harvey, (vocals) has been tour de force in the Southeast music scene.
 With a passion for celebrating local musical talent, she has co-produced the Rising Creek Music Series, written for a variety of publications including Discovering Bulloch magazine, and collaborated on numerous performance and recording projects.
 She is set to release her debut solo album at the end of the year.
 The album promises to showcase her versatility as a singer/songwriter.
 Her performance in One will be a preview of the album and a glimpse into her life as a single mother, writer, and performer.